metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 >NC_045904_sub[919..997] {"count":1,"definition":"Eospalax fontanierii mitochondrion, complete genome.","direction":"forward","forward_error":1,"forward_match":"acaccgcccgtcgctctc","forward_primer":"ACACCGCCCGTCACTCTC","ori_taxid":"taxon:146134 [Eospalax fontanierii]@species","reverse_error":4,"reverse_match":"ccaagcacactttccagt","reverse_primer":"CCAAGTGCACCTTCCGGT","scientific_name":"mitochondrion Eospalax fontanierii","species_name":"Eospalax fontanierii","species_taxid":"taxon:146134 [Eospalax fontanierii]@species","taxid":"taxon:146134 [Eospalax fontanierii]@species"}
 ```

-To be able to process the fasta file with R and make some statistics describing the conservation of the barcodes among taxa, of the ability of the barcode to distinguish between taxa, we need to convert the fasta file to CSV format.
-This can be done using the {{< obi obicsv >}} command.
-The command when run with the `--auto` option will automatically identify all the tags present in the annotations of the first records and create a CSV file with the corresponding columns.
+To be able to process the fasta file with R and produce some statistics describing the conservation of barcodes between taxa and the ability of the barcode to discriminate between taxa, we need to convert the fasta file to CSV format.
+This can be done with the command {{< obi obicsv >}}.
+The command, when run with the `--auto` option, will automatically identify all tags present in the annotations of the first few records and create a CSV file with the corresponding columns.

 ```bash
 obicsv --auto -s -i Teleostei_11.fasta > Teleostei_11.csv
 ```

-It is now possible to use a combination of the `head` and `csvlook` commands to view the first few lines of the produced CSV file.
+It is now possible to view the first few lines of the generated CSV file using a combination of the `head` and `csvlook` commands.

 ```bash
 head Teleostei_11.csv | csvlook